-Immigration affects our entire region, but we've seen that the current leadership in the House is so beholden to far-right Tea Party forces that these leaders are unwilling to even let us vote on the issue.
+Immigration affects our entire region, but we've seen that the current leadership in the House is so beholden to far-right forces that these leaders are unwilling even to let us vote on the issue.
 The last thing we need is to strengthen their hand by giving them more votes for still worse obstruction.
-We need to get real and provide the American people real solutions.
+We need to get real and provide the American people with real solutions.

 I’ll continue to work with our entire San Diego delegation to tackle this head-on and work towards real, common-sense, comprehensive immigration reform.